Hackney-Enterprises-Inc/scarlett-player/docs/contributing.md

    advertises (`main`, `module`, `types`, `exports`) exists in `dist/`
 4. `node scripts/check-embed-chunks.mjs`: every chunk an embed bundle imports was actually emitted
+5. `node scripts/check-package-types.mjs`: every shipped `.d.ts` actually
+   compiles for a consumer, not merely exists
-5. `node scripts/check-package-scripts.mjs`: every package declares
+6. `node scripts/check-package-scripts.mjs`: every package declares
    `typecheck` and `test`
-6. `pnpm run typecheck`
+7. `pnpm run typecheck`
-7. `pnpm run test`
+8. `pnpm run test`

+On a push to `main` — not on pull requests — CI then installs Chromium and ffmpeg, generates the HLS fixture with `node scripts/hls-fixture.mjs`, and runs `node scripts/verify-browser.mjs` against a freshly built demo bundle, which it discards afterwards.
+It is gated to `main` because the harness takes minutes and several scenarios assert against fixed waits tuned on a developer machine.

 `pnpm validate` covers everything except the two post-build guards (3 and 4);
 run those by hand after `pnpm build` when you touch a package manifest or the